Credit Suisse AG Trims Holdings in QIAGEN (NYSE:QGEN)

-Credit Suisse AG decreased its stake in shares of QIAGEN (NYSE:QGEN) by 64.3% during the third quarter, according to the company in its most recent disclosure with the SEC.
-The institutional investor owned 727,143 shares of the company’s stock after selling 1,311,077 shares during the quarter.
-Credit Suisse AG’s holdings in QIAGEN were worth $37,580,000 at the end of the most recent reporting period.
+Credit Suisse AG decreased its holdings in shares of QIAGEN (NYSE:QGEN) by 64.3% in the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 727,143 shares of the company’s stock after selling 1,311,077 shares during the quarter.
+Credit Suisse AG’s holdings in QIAGEN were worth $37,580,000 at the end of the most recent quarter.

-Other institutional investors also recently made changes to their positions in the company.
-O Shaughnessy Asset Management LLC lifted its position in QIAGEN by 75.7% during the third quarter.
-O Shaughnessy Asset Management LLC now owns 650 shares of the company’s stock worth $34,000 after buying an additional 280 shares in the last quarter.
-Dark Forest Capital Management LP purchased a new position in QIAGEN during the second quarter worth approximately $51,000.
-CI Investments Inc. purchased a new position in QIAGEN during the third quarter worth approximately $51,000.
-Destiny Wealth Partners LLC purchased a new position in QIAGEN during the third quarter worth approximately $52,000.
-Finally, Walled Lake Planning & Wealth Management LLC acquired a new stake in QIAGEN during the second quarter worth $95,000.
-Hedge funds and other institutional investors own 55.85% of the company’s stock.
+A number of other hedge funds have also bought and sold shares of the business.
+Arrowstreet Capital Limited Partnership increased its stake in QIAGEN by 1,502.4% during the third quarter.
+Arrowstreet Capital Limited Partnership now owns 1,648,011 shares of the company’s stock worth $85,290,000 after acquiring an additional 1,545,163 shares during the last quarter.
+Geode Capital Management LLC increased its stake in QIAGEN by 15.6% during the third quarter.
+Geode Capital Management LLC now owns 863,936 shares of the company’s stock worth $44,648,000 after acquiring an additional 116,719 shares during the last quarter.
+Blueshift Asset Management LLC increased its stake in QIAGEN by 4.4% during the third quarter.
+Blueshift Asset Management LLC now owns 24,398 shares of the company’s stock worth $1,261,000 after acquiring an additional 1,039 shares during the last quarter.
+Bank of Nova Scotia acquired a new stake in QIAGEN during the third quarter worth $10,953,000.
+Finally, Mitsubishi UFJ Trust & Banking Corp grew its stake in shares of QIAGEN by 182.4% in the third quarter.
+Mitsubishi UFJ Trust & Banking Corp now owns 5,063 shares of the company’s stock valued at $262,000 after buying an additional 3,270 shares in the last quarter.
+55.85% of the stock is owned by institutional investors.

-Several research firms have issued reports on QGEN.
-Redburn Partners began coverage on QIAGEN in a research note on Thursday, October 14th.
-They set a “buy” rating for the company.
-Wells Fargo & Company raised their target price on QIAGEN from $58.00 to $60.00 and gave the stock an “equal weight” rating in a research note on Tuesday, December 14th.
+A number of brokerages have recently weighed in on QGEN.
+DZ Bank raised QIAGEN from a “hold” rating to a “buy” rating in a research note on Monday, January 17th.
+Wells Fargo & Company lifted their price objective on QIAGEN from $58.00 to $60.00 and gave the company an “equal weight” rating in a research note on Tuesday, December 14th.
+Zacks Investment Research cut QIAGEN from a “buy” rating to a “hold” rating and set a $56.00 price objective for the company. in a research note on Thursday, October 21st.
 Norddeutsche Landesbank reaffirmed a “hold” rating on shares of QIAGEN in a research note on Thursday, October 21st.
-DZ Bank raised QIAGEN from a “hold” rating to a “buy” rating in a research note on Monday, January 17th.
-Finally, Kepler Capital Markets cut QIAGEN to a “hold” rating and set a $49.00 price objective for the company. in a research note on Friday, November 26th.
-Five equities research analysts have rated the stock with a hold rating and six have given a buy rating to the stock.
-Based on data from MarketBeat.com, QIAGEN has an average rating of “Buy” and a consensus target price of $54.09.
+Finally, Kepler Capital Markets cut QIAGEN to a “hold” rating and set a $49.00 target price for the company. in a research note on Friday, November 26th.
+Five equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
+Based on data from MarketBeat.com, the company presently has an average rating of “Buy” and a consensus price target of $54.09.

-QIAGEN (NYSE:QGEN) last released its earnings results on Wednesday, November 3rd.
-The company reported $0.58 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.53 by $0.05.
-QIAGEN had a return on equity of 20.71% and a net margin of 26.61%.
-The firm had revenue of $534.75 million during the quarter, compared to analysts’ expectations of $487.35 million.
-During the same period in the previous year, the firm posted $0.58 EPS.
-On average, research analysts anticipate that QIAGEN will post 2.52 earnings per share for the current year.

 About QIAGEN